bhisaac/5eFP/5eFP-SRD.md

 ## Folk Hero

-You come from a humble social rank, but you are destined for so much more.
-Already, the people of your home village regard you as their champion, and your destiny calls you to stand against the tyrants and monsters that threaten the common folk everywhere.
+~~You come from a humble social rank, but you are destined for so much more.
+Already, the people of your home village regard you as their champion, and your destiny calls you to stand against the tyrants and monsters that threaten the common folk everywhere.~~

+Your social status may be humble, but you have a greater purpose in life.
+The people of your village already view you as their champion, and you are called upon to confront the tyrants and monsters that endanger the common people everywhere.

 **Tool Proficiencies:** One type of artisan's tools, vehicles (land)